binghe/HOL/doc/next-release.md

     Integral, or gauge integral), ported by Muhammad Qasim and Osman Hasan from HOL Light (up to 2015).

-*  `measureTheory`, `lebesgueTheory`, `martingaleTheory` and `probabilityTheory`: the type of measure/probability has been upgraded from `('a set) -> real` to `('a set) -> extreal`, better aligned with modern textbooks.
+*   HOL now provides measure and probability theories based on extended real numbers, i.e. the type of measure (probability) is `('a set) -> extreal`.

-    There is a major backwards-incompatibility: old proof scripts using real-valued measure and probability theory should now instead open `sigma_algebraTheory`, `real_measureTheory`,
+    The following new (or updated) theories are provided:

-    `real_borelTheory`, `real_lebesgueTheory` and `real_probabilityTheory`.
+    sigma_algebraScript.sml      * Sigma-algebra and other system of sets measureScript.sml            * Measure Theory defined on extended reals real_borelScript.sml         * Borel-measurable sets generated from reals borelScript.sml              * Borel sets and Borel measurable functions lebesgueScript.sml           * Lebesgue integration theory

-*  `sigma_algebraTheory`: the pure set-theoretic theory of sigma-algebra has been moved from `measureTheory` into a dedicated `sigma_algebraTheory`, adding also some other system of sets (ring, semiring, and dynkin system).
+    martingaleScript.sml         * Martingales based on σ-finite filtered measure space probabilityScript.sml        * Probability Theory based on extended reals

-    This theory is now shared by both `measureTheory` and `real_measureTheory`.
+    Notable theorems include: Caratheory's Extension Theorem (for semiring), the construction of 1-dimensional Borel and Lebesgue measure spaces, Radon-Nikodym theorem, Kolmogorov Zero-One Law, Borel-Cantelli Lemma, convergence concepts (AE,PR,LP) and the Strong/Weak Law of Large Numbers.

-*  `borelTheory`: the extreal-based Borel space and Borel-measurable sets is now moved from `measureTheory` into `borelTheory` with many new theorems added.
+    The old measure and probability theories are still available and maintained, to support __examples/miller__ and __examples/diningcryptos__, etc.

-    There is a minor backwards-incompatibility: some old proof scripts using `measureTheory` should now also open `sigma_algebraTheory` and `borelTheory`.
+    There is a major backwards-incompatibility: old proof scripts based on real-valued measure and probability theories should now open the following legacy theories instead: `sigma_algebraTheory`, `real_measureTheory`, `real_borelTheory`, `real_lebesgueTheory` and `real_probabilityTheory`.

 New tools:
 ----------

 *  `holwrap.py`: a simple python script that 'wraps' hol in a similar fashion to rlwrap.
 Features include multiline input, history and basic StandardML syntax highlighting.
     See the comments at the head of the script for usage instructions.

 New examples: